 The 4th Circuit continued in its reasoning stating, “thus the frisk for weapons might be equally necessary and reasonable, whether or not carrying a concealed weapon violated any applicable state law.”
 In fact, the U.S. 4th Circuit had previously ruled, “we have expressly rejected the view that the validity of a Terry search (frisk) depends on whether the weapon is possessed in accordance with state law.”

-Therefore, the legal precedent in the U.S. 4th Circuit is a legally possessed firearm poses just as much potential for violence to an officer as an illegally possessed firearm.
+Therefore, the legal precedent in the U.S. 4th Circuit is a legally possessed firearm that poses just as much potential for violence to an officer as an illegally possessed firearm.
 The Court does not distinguish the potential harm of the firearm, but instead simply acknowledges that firearms can be dangerous.
 The purpose of the frisk (meeting the two U.S. Supreme Court guidelines) is to allow an officer to complete their investigation without fear of violence.

 Robinson’s appeal failed in its entirety.
-Therefore the officers actions to stop the vehicle Robinson was traveling in, and to frisk him based on their reasonable suspicions he was armed (and dangerous), did not violate Robinson’s 4th Amendment rights to be free from unreasonable search and seizures.
-Therefore, Robinson’s conviction of being a felon in possession of a firearm was upheld, and he was properly sentenced to a Federal prison.
+Therefore the officers’ actions to stop the vehicle Robinson was traveling in, and to frisk him based on their reasonable suspicions he was armed (and dangerous), did not violate Robinson’s 4th Amendment rights to be free from unreasonable search and seizures.
+Therefore, Robinson’s conviction of being a felon in possession of a firearm was upheld, and he was properly sentenced to Federal prison.

 The laws concerning concealed carry of a firearm have been greatly expanding throughout the United States over the last 25 years.
 Every State now has a concealed carry permit law, though several (California, Illinois, Hawaii) are still extremely restrictive about who and how a citizen can obtain one.